yeslogic/unicode-case-mapping/README.md

 `char` so you might be wondering why this crate was created or when to use it.
 You should almost certainly use the standard library, unless:

-* You need support for titlecase conversion according to the Unicode character database (UCD).
+* You need support for titlecase conversion or case folding according to the Unicode character database (UCD).
 * You need lower level access to the mapping table data, compared to the iterator interface supplied by the standard library.
 * You _need_ faster performance than the standard library.